A2moonshot/rbrowser-doc/docs/4_datahub/1_datahub_overview.md

 ![RBrowser DataHub Screenshot](../imgs/4_datahub/data_hub-header.png)

-DataHub provides RNA-focused datasets related to the transcriptome, RNA modifications, and RNA structures.
+DataHub is a respository for RNA-focused datasets related to the transcriptome, RNA modifications, and RNA structures.

 ## Data Filter
 Filters are organized into multiple categories.